PhiweMazi/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints iamafile which is in a /tmp directory
+create a symbolic link /bin/ls named  __ls__ in the current directory